 Talk to the Horse

 Your voice can be reassuring to a nervous horse, and speaking has an added benefit – it forces you to breathe and relax, even just a little bit.
-If you’re in the saddle while your horse gets nervous, then it’s so important that you relax as much as possible.
+If you’re in the saddle while your horse gets anxious, then it’s so important that you relax as much as possible.
 When you do speak to your horse, do so in low, soft, soothing tones.

 If you’re on the ground and a horse starts to get nervous, it may be tempting to try to get to the horse as quickly as possible, or to try to grab at the halter to untie the horse.
 Moving quickly can make these situations much worse, and may cause the horse to overreact.
 Instead, take a breath and focus on moving at a normal pace.